Tschipcraft/deathanimations_test/README.md

 Mobs have new, _epic_ animations when they die.

 **Works with:**
-Zombies, Husks, Skeletons, Strays, Creepers, Drowned, Spiders, Cave Spiders, Phantoms, Enderman, (Villagers), Pillagers, Evokers, Vindicators, Illusioners, Piglins, Piglin Brutes, Zombified Piglins, Pigs, Cows, Chicken, Sheep, Frogs, Tadpoles, Fish, Snow Golem, (Iron Golem), (Ravagers), (Endermites).
+Zombies, Husks, Skeletons, Strays, Creepers, Drowned, Spiders, Cave Spiders, Phantoms, Enderman, (Villagers), Pillagers, Evokers, Vindicators, Illusioners, Piglins, Piglin Brutes, Zombified Piglins, Pigs, Cows, Chicken, Sheep, Frogs, Tadpoles, Fish, Snow Golem, (Iron Golem, Ravagers, Endermites - soon).

 Most body parts can be picked up with a right-click.
 You can also use them inside a crafting table or even eat them.

-(Unique animations will be available for Iron Golems, Phantoms, Blazes, Enderman, Endermites and Ravagers.)
+(Unique animations will be available for Iron Golems, Phantoms, Blazes, Enderman, Endermites and Ravagers. - soon)

 Make sure to adjust the data pack for your needs by opening the settings (`/trigger settings`)